ARM-software/arm-trusted-firmware/docs/user-guide.md

     Firmware as error.
 It can take the value 1 (flag the use of deprecated APIs as error) or 0.
 The default is 0.

+*   `SPIN_ON_BL1_EXIT`: This option introduces an infinite loop in BL1.
+It can take either 0 (no loop) or 1 (add a loop).
+0 is the default.
+This loop stops execution in BL1 just before handing over to BL31.
+At this point, all firmware images have been loaded in memory and the MMU as well as the caches are turned off.
+Refer to the "Debugging options" section for more details.

 #### ARM development platform specific build options

 *   `ARM_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: